nottrobin/docs/src/en/charms-relations.md

 juju add-relation mysql mediawiki:db
 ```

-!!!
-Note:
+[note]
 An application endpoint can be discovered by looking at the metadata of the
 corresponding charm.
 This can be done by examining the charm on the
 [Charm Store][charm-store] or by querying the Store with the
 [Charm Tools][charm-tools] (using a command like
 `charm show &lt;application&gt; charm-metadata`).
+[/note]

 The output to `juju status --relations` will display the relations: